EMC

 Yin, Chao Mr. Yin, Chao holds a Bachelor of Laws from National Taiwan University and a Master of Laws from New York University.
 He previously served as a Senior Attorney at Lee and Li Attorneys-at-Law and is currently Managing Director and General Counsel at Standard Chartered Bank (Taiwan).

-• Annual and semi-annual financial reports.
+• Annual financial statements and semi-annual financial statements.

-Total five meetings were convened by the Audit Committee in 2024.
+Total five meetings were convened by the Audit Committee in 2025.
 Attendance of each Independent Director is as follows

 Title Name Attendance in Person By Proxy Attendance